bignerdranch/Roger/README.md

 the apk, fishes your layout out, inflates it and displays it inside a container view.

 As a result, the views you see in Roger are identical to what you see when you inflate them at runtime in your own application.
-And because not every resources is included, Roger is also substantially faster than building and running your app for a large project.
+And because not every resource is included, Roger is also substantially faster than building and running your app for a large project.

 Limitations